gdlyan/yc-playground/nocodb-pg-tf/03 Create PostgreSQL Server/readme.md

 If you are going to ask for help of cloud support, please send the following trace file: /home/{sanitised}/.config/yandex-cloud/logs/{sanitised}-yc_compute_disk_get.txt
 ```
 ### Step 3.2.8 Run `./dterraform apply --auto-approve --var recreate_data_disk="empty"`
-The command will return Terraform execution log and a message `Apply complete!
+The command will stream Terraform execution ending up with a message `Apply complete!
 Resources: 7 added, 0 changed, 0 destroyed.` followed by a list of outputs

 ### Step 3.2.9 Run `./dterraform state list`
 Expected result: